nils-mathieu/piscine-rust/module-00.md

 fn min(a: i32, b: i32) -> i32;
 ```

 Oh, I almost forgot.
-The `return` keyword is forbidden!
+The `return` keyword is forbidden in this exercise!
 Good luck with that ~

 ## Exercise 02: yyyyyyyyyyyyyy